Bimbo-Blessing/Capstone-Project-Sales-Analysis-/README.md

 - The Region with the highest sales is the South with a total of N927,820

 - The highest selling product is shoes with a total sales of N613,380.

+- The total Revenue from Year 2023 to 2024 was N2,101,090.
+The breakdown is as follows:
+   Year 2023= N1,105,330
+   Year 2024(Jan – Aug) = N 995,760
+- The average sales was N 211.78, while the total quantity sold was 68,461.
+The breakdown is as follows:
+Gloves = 12,369, which equals 14.13% of the Total Sales Hat= 15,929, which equals 15.05% of the Total Sales Jacket = 5,452, which equals 9.91% of the Total Sales Shirt = 12,388, which equals 23.11% of the Total Sales Shoes = 14,402, which equals 29.19% of the Total Sales Socks = 7,921, which equals 8.60% of the Total Sales
+	-Though, Hat has the highest quantity that was sold (15,929) with a total revenue of N316,195, while the quantity of shoes sold was 14,402 and it has the highest revenue of N613,380 out of the six products.
+	Out of the four Regions, the West has the lowest total revenue of N300,345, followed by the North with a total revenue of N387,000.
+	- In the fourth(last) quarter of 2023, only three out of the six products had sales from the following Regions:
+Gloves = N49,300 (West)
+Jacket = N103,920 (East)
+Socks = N133,920 (South)
+This means that there were no sales for Shoes, Shirts and Hat.
+	- In the third quarter of 2024, the sales go thus:
+Hat = N174,300 (West)
+Shoes = N37,200 (East)
+This means there was no sales for Shirt, Gloves, Jacket and Socks.